Belarus–Libya relations

 Belarus and Libya established diplomatic relations in 1992.
 Belarus has an embassy in Tripoli.
 Libya has an embassy in Minsk.

 Relations

 Since the Lockerbie bombing, Belarus has been one of the few European nations to maintain diplomatic relations with Libya.

 Assistance

-Following a failure of the Russian Government to loan Belarus USD$100 million to help the Belarus economy, Libya stepped up to offer Belarus a loan.
+Following a failure of the Russian Government to loan Belarus USD100 million to help the Belarus economy, Libya stepped up to offer Belarus a loan.

 State visits

 In 2000, Belarusian President Alexander Lukashenko visited Libyan leader Muammar al-Gaddafi.
 Lukashenko said at this meeting that he favoured "a multipolar world, peace in Northern visit and are also ready for large-scale economic cooperation".

 In 2008, al-Gaddafi visited Belarus and said "The world has become unipolar because violations of the balance of power...Nobody observes the principles of the United Nations, all international norms are being violated."
 President Lukashenko responded "We, like you, think that the world should be multipolar" The term unipolar was a direct reference to the United States who have been critical of both Belarus and Libya.